johnnypackard/lesson3project/README.md

 # Deploy a high-availability web app using CloudFormation

-## To access the Load Balancer for output values, please click the link below
+## To access the Load Balancer for output values, please click the link below:
 [http://WebAppLB-1774696290.us-west-2.elb.amazonaws.com](http://WebAppLB-1774696290.us-west-2.elb.amazonaws.com)

 ## Create an architectural diagram on LucidChart